Education Bosses have been defending their action to recover unpaid school fees owing to a Private school which closed last summer.

 “We are quite rightly therefore pursing payment of these outstanding fees so that money collected can be used for educational purposes in line with our objectives as a charity.”

-Many Private schools turn to Debt Collection Agencies for the collection of unpaid term fees however this is viewed by many as an usual scenario given the schools closure.
+Many Private schools turn to Debt Collection Agencies for the collection of unpaid private school fees however this is viewed by many as an usual scenario given the schools closure.